Spaced armour: Against kinetic penetrators

 Tank spaced armour has been fielded since the First World War, when it was fitted to the French Schneider CA1 and Saint-Chamond tanks.
 The late variants of Panzer III had frontal spaced armour: a 20 mm thick face-hardened steel layer in front of the 50 mm thick main armour.
-Impacted projectiles were physically damaged by the 20 mm plate, so the main armour could withstand much greater hits.
+Impacting projectiles were physically damaged by the 20 mm plate, so the main armour could withstand much greater hits.
 Due to lack of materials, German industry eventually switched to Rolled Homogeneous Armour (RHA), which is less effective and due to the slower production process, the technique was not widespread on German tanks.

 Many World War II–era German tanks used armoured skirts (Schürzen) to make their thinner side-armour more resistant to anti-tank rifles, contrary to popular belief that the German Schürzen were designed against shaped charge projectiles.
 The common Russian PTRS rifles could penetrate 35 to 40 mm of armor at common combat ranges, whereas many German tanks only had 30 mm of armor on their sides.
 The skirts thus added 8 mm of additional thickness to make up the difference, and could theoretically cause the round to tumble, improving protection against those weapons.
 Nevertheless these rifles continued to be useful throughout the war.
+A version of the Schürzen which consisted of wire mesh instead of solid plates, Thoma-Schürzen, was introduced for Panzer IV J and Sturmgeschütz IV in September 1944.
+It was lighter than the original Schürzen and did not block visibility off the vehicle.

 Postwar analysis of spaced armour at the US Aberdeen Proving Grounds found spaced armour to be ineffective if the layers are of roughly equal thickness.
 Numerous trials invariably showed that combinations of multiple plates provided "considerably less protection than a single solid plate of the same total thickness".
 This is because the midsection of plates provides more resistance to penetration than the front and rear surfaces, and thus having a thicker plate offers better performance.
 Instead additional layers of armour should be the thinnest required to obtain the possibility of fracturing the projectile, which has the best results in improving protection, though this effect was not consistent and could be mitigated by improved projectile design.
 Projectiles impacting against sloped spaced armour at greater standoff ranges could also result in the projectile turning to impact the second plate at a more perpendicular angle, making the added armour worse than nothing.
 This is because a projectile penetrating a plate is deflected towards the normal, an effect that could ruin an armour scheme.

 Though spaced armour appeared in some tanks like the Leopard 1 and the Merkava, the armour scheme was not considered to offer sufficiently better protection against armour-piercing projectiles to justify the increased complication they posed, and thus their use on post-war tanks was limited and eventually superseded by more effective composite armour.